turingschool/backend-curriculum-site/module4/projects/cross_pollination/cross_pollination_spec.md

 Generally, this project will consist of a front-end (FE) and back-end (BE) with the following:

 * The FE and BE applications live in separate repositories that communicate to each other using API requests
-* FE and BE teams utilize a scrum board, like [Waffle.io](https://waffle.io/), and tasks/stories updated accordingly on a daily basis as they are initialized, implemented, and deployed
+* FE and BE teams utilize a scrum board and tasks/stories updated accordingly on a daily basis as they are initialized, implemented, and deployed
-* Midway through the project, you will give a presentation on your team's progression
 * Both the FE and BE should be deployed to production and using continuous integration (like TravicCI) for automated deployment
 * Early and consistent deployment to production (instructors will check build history)
 * In-depth `README.md` for each repository describing the project, setup procedure, testing procedure, and screenshots, if applicable (API documentation, if applicable)